 Dyslexia London sat down with Jamie McDonald, also known as Adventureman.
-He is the author of the book of the same title, and a motivational speaker.
+He is the author of the book of the same title and a motivational speaker.
 He talks about self-motivation, resilience, power of connection and making a difference.
-In his book Adventureman: Anyone Can Be A Superhero, he shares his life story from being a child scared he’d never be able to walk again, to becoming a Guinness World Record holder for Marathon Static Cycling.
+In his book Adventureman: Anyone Can Be A Superhero, he shares his life story from being a child scared he’d never be able to walk again, to become a Guinness World Record holder for Marathon Static Cycling.

 Q: Hi Jamie, Happy New Year!
 What have you got planned for 2018?

 A: Running 230 marathons across the U.S. with one year on the visa to do it.
 Oh dear.

 Q: Tell us about Adventureman – What is his most special superpower?